digitalrelab/rco/Readme.md

 Basically, `exceptions` expects a `string[]` where each element represents a DOM's query selector.

-## Why a fork?
+## Previuosly a fork

-[TJ created a cool and simple ClickOutside component](https://github.com/tj/react-click-outside) a while ago, but the needs at [DigitalReLab](https://digitalrelab.com) demanded some updates that he didn't have time to support, so we forked his repo and extended the component's functionalities according to our needs, still giving the community the opportunity to benefit from our updates.
+[TJ created a cool and simple ClickOutside component](https://github.com/tj/react-click-outside) a while ago, but the needs at [DigitalReLab](https://digitalrelab.com) demanded some updates that he didn't have time to support, so we forked his repo and extended the component's functionalities according to our needs, still giving the community the opportunity to benefit from our changes.